-INDIVIDUAL ASSIGNMENT: Before this visit to the library, you will have identified an area of sustainability that you plan to make the focus of your Symposium project.
+INDIVIDUAL ASSIGNMENT: Before this visit to the library, you will have identified an area that relates aspects of food, technology, and society that you plan to make the focus of your long papers and Symposium project.
 From that general area, prepare a list of two or three specific topics of which you would like to learn more.
+Note that you will be asked to write both a paper exploring 'pro' and a 'con'.